ansuman23/ci-cd-springboot/README.md

-# ci-cd-springboot

-Got it!
-Below is the revised GitHub README documentation with a balance of high-level explanations and the necessary commands.
-It’s designed to make the structure clearer, focusing on Docker, Kubernetes, AWS Lambda, and CI/CD, while keeping the commands succinct.

----

-# Java Spring Boot Project with Docker, Kubernetes, and CI/CD on AWS 🚀
+# Docker, Kubernetes, CI/CD on AWS, Terraform and AWS DevOps 🚀

 ## Project Overview 📝
 This project demonstrates a **Java Spring Boot** application integrated with **Swagger API** documentation, containerized using **Docker**, deployed on **Kubernetes**, and automated with a complete **CI/CD pipeline** on **AWS** using **CodePipeline**, **CodeBuild**, **CodeDeploy**, and **Amazon EKS**.